 University of Denver

-Two-week resident program on the beautiful campus of the University of Denver with 24-hour supervision, hands on learning, opportunity to attend exciting field trips, and exploring the development of future technologies.
-Gain insight about fundamentals of Computer, Electrical,and Mechanical Engineering through design and building of robots.
+In this co-educational day program, students entering 9th to 11th grade, will be on the beautiful University of Denver campus with adult supervision, hands on learning, and the opportunity to explore the development of future technologies.
+Participants will gain insight about the fundamentals of computer, electrical, and mechanical engineering through the design and building of engineering robotic systems.

 Contact: Office of Mechanical & Materials Engineering, Ritchie School of Engineering & Computer Science, University of Denver, Denver, CO (303-871-2107)